For questions about the science or math program, please contact:

 Director of the Office of Teacher Education

 For Science Teachers

-Deadline to apply for summer enrollment is December 1, 2013 for priority review.
-The regular application deadline is February 9, 2014.
-Interviews for successful applicants will be set in January 2014 for applicants who apply by Dec.
-1 and in February for applicants who apply by Feb 9.
+Deadline to apply for summer enrollment is March 15, 2014.
+Interviews for successful applicants will be set on March 30, 2014 .
 Please apply using the College of Arts and Sciences online application.
 The following are required:

 - Letter of Intent (which is included in the online application) describing applicant's interest and commitment to becoming a teacher; experience, if any, with K-12 students; experience working collaboratively and in teams; passion for science;